rettersoft/docs/src/pages/docs/components/classes.md

 Methods are places that you put your business logic and implementations.
 You can as many methods as you like in your template file.

+> Unlike INIT method handler, your state updates would be applied even if you respond with an unsuccessful status code such as 400 or 500.

 ```yaml
 init: index.init